hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 it may end up being disciplined (the exact rules around this will be defined in subsequent design docs for the Event Intake module).

-#### Self Events

-Events are not only given to the Event Intake system through gossip.
-Self events (those events created by the node itself) are also fed to Event Intake.
-These events **may** bypass some steps in the pipeline.
-For example, self-events do not need validation.
-Likewise, when replaying events from the pre-consensus event buffer, those checks are not needed (since they have already been proved valid and are in topological order).

-#### Peer Discipline

-During the validation process, if an event is invalid, it is rejected, and this information is passed to the Sheriff module so the offending node may be disciplined.
-Note that the node to be disciplined will be the node that sent this bad event to us, not the origin node.
-This information (which node sent the event) must be captured by Gossip and passed to Event Intake as part of the event metadata.

 #### Topological Ordering

 Events are buffered if necessary to ensure that each parent event has been emitted from Event Intake before any child